mlarrousse/incubation/natto/instantpot.md

 # Yogurt Mode
 Set to Yogurt Mode for 23hrs
 # Age
-Starts to be stringy after a day, but was still too moist.
+Starts to be stringy after a day, but was still too firm.